We provide effective and freely accessible games for higher education.

 To be able to create their own educational games, students need to understand the impact of different game mechanics.
 Based on current research, we are developing an card game containing mechanisms that either promote or risk the development of moral sensibilities.
 With a thematic focus on sustainability.

-The game is used in the seminar ‘Serious Games for Ethics and Sustainability’ at Leuphana University to support and reflect on students game development projects.
+The game is used in the seminar ‘Game-based Learning for Ethics and Sustainability’ at Leuphana University to support and reflect on students game development projects.

 LEARNING GOALS: Serious Game Development, Game Mechanisms for Moral Sensibility and Sustainability.